 All non-Catholic Christians seeking full communion must be validly baptized.
-The following norm is to be observed in the Archdiocese of Philadelphia with regard to the reception of candidates into the Full Communion of the Catholic Church:
+The following norm is to be observed in the Archdiocese of Philadelphia regarding the reception of candidates into the Full Communion of the Catholic Church:

 Baptism is the doorway to all of the Sacraments.
 Therefore, the sacred minister needs moral certitude that a person was baptized with the Trinitarian formula and the triple water pouring/immersion before other Sacraments are celebrated.
 This moral certitude requires more than the evidence of a baptismal certificate and must be the case in each individual circumstance.
 Such moral certitude can often be readily obtained through inquiry with the candidate.
-When moral certitude is lacking, a conditional Baptism is necessary (see Canon 869 and National Statutes for the Catechumenate 37).
+When moral certitude is lacking, a conditional Baptism is necessary (see Canon 869).